Anderson-Lai/ib-notes/hleconomics/economics.md

-# sept 4, 2024 - Intro to Economics
+# Sept 4, 2024 - Intro to Economics

 Economics is a social science, i.e., it uses the scientific method to learn more about human interaction and society